Skip to main content

 (C) placement with a person who will become the child's permanent guardian and who can adequately and appropriately safeguard the child's health, safety, and welfare; or

-(D) a planned permanent living arrangement while the child continues in OKDHS custody, provided there are compelling reasons documented by OKDHS and presented to the court that none of the plans in (A) though (C) of this paragraph are appropriate for the child's health, safety, and welfare.
+(D) a planned permanent living arrangement while the child continues in OKDHS custody, provided there are compelling reasons documented by OKDHS and presented to the court that none of the plans in (A) though (C) of this paragraph are appropriate for the child's health, safety, and welfare; or

 (6) if OKDHS made reasonable efforts to finalize the child's permanency plan and a summary of those efforts;

-(7) in the case of an Indian child, if active efforts were made by OKDHS to provide remedial services and rehabilitative programs as required by Section 1912(d) of Title 25 of the United States Code;
+(7) in the case of an Indian child, if OKDHS made active efforts to provide remedial services and rehabilitative programs as required by Section 1912(d) of Title 25 of the United States Code;

 (8) if the child's out-of-home placement continues to be appropriate and in the child's best interests, when the child's permanency plan is to remain in out-of-home care; or